Mid-Sussex railways: On from Horsham to Petworth

 There was a large area between the Brighton main line and the Portsmouth Direct line unoccupied by any railway, in the middle of the nineteenth century.
 The area was agricultural with no large towns in it, but nevertheless it was desired to occupy it with a railway.
 A local concern, the Mid-Sussex Railway was projected: it would build a line on from Horsham to Billingshurst, Pulborough and Petworth.
-The Mid-Sussex Railway company received its authorising Act on 10 August 1857.
+The Mid-Sussex Railway Company received its authorising act of Parliament, the Mid Sussex Railway Act 1857 (20 & 21 Vict. c. cxxxiii) on 10 August 1857.

 The line was to be single track, and 17 1/2 miles long; it was originally proposed by the Mid-Sussex company that Petworth should be reached by a more direct route rather than through Pulborough, but Pulborough was considered too important to leave off the line of route.
 By aligning the route to the south to reach Pulborough, the onward course to Petworth was kept south of the River Rother, to minimise cost of river crossings.
 The Petworth terminus was some way from the town, at a location known as Coultershaw Mill.